 Yu-kai Chou describes this as the difference between our Right Brain and Left Brain core drives.

 Specifically, Left Brain Core Drives are associated with logic, calculations and ownership.
 These drivers link to extrinsic motivations.
-Here, behaviours are solely driven by the motivation to achieve a goal or receive a reward.
+Here, your learners’ behaviour is solely driven by the motivation to achieve a goal or receive a reward.

 They are expressed in the following three Core Drives: